Yan'an faction

 The Yan'an faction (Korean: 연안파) were a group of pro-China communists in the North Korean government after the division of Korea following World War II.

-The group was involved in a power struggle with pro-Soviet factions but Kim Il-sung was eventually able to defeat both factions and dominate the North Korean government, allowing him to push for unification during the Korean War.
-"Yeonan" is the Korean reading of Yan'an, a town in China that formed the base of the Chinese Communist Party during the Chinese Civil War.
+The group was involved in a power struggle with pro-Soviet factions but Kim Il Sung was eventually able to defeat both factions and dominate the North Korean government, allowing him to push for unification during the Korean War.
+"Yeonan" is the Korean reading of the Chinese communist town Yan'an, the capital of the Yan'an Soviet.